fvaux/pacific_albacore_ddRADseq/README.md

 # maps
 Maps used to select individuals and populations in STACKS runs.

-# blacklists
+# excluded loci
-Blacklists used to exclude certain loci in STACKS runs.
+Lists used to exclude certain loci in STACKS runs.

 # plink-ld
 Ped and map files used by plink to estimate loci in LD.